 USR Geography Maximum Linear Distance from Amenity (miles)

 Central City 1

 Metro/Suburban 2

-Rural 5
+Rural 3

 Amenity Amenity Definition Points Grocery Store A business establishment with the primary purpose of selling food for home consumption and preparation, which regularly provides products in each of the following categories: fresh fruits (eight or more types), fresh vegetables (eight or more types), fresh meat (five or more types), dairy, and bread.
 The supermarket must be a permanent location that is currently in operation.
 5 Senior Center An establishment intended for the primary purpose of providing older adults a space to congregate and fulfill many of their social, physical, emotional, and intellectual needs.
+Senior centers do not need to be accredited, but the National Institute of Senior Centers has accredited many.
 Acceptable senior centers must be free and/or available to people with low income and no assets.
 Senior centers should be open and accessible at least five days each week.
 Senior center programs include activities, educational opportunities, counseling and support groups, volunteer opportunities, and wellness programs.
-It must be a permanent location that is currently operational.
+Some centers also offer meals, help with financial and medical paperwork, transportation to and from the center, shopping trips, outings, friendship, and other services to seniors.
+The senior center must be a permanent location that is currently in operation.
 4 Medical Clinic An establishment with the primary purpose of medically diagnosing or treating outpatient clients.
 This must be a generalist, non-specialty, non-referral based medical establishment involved in the treatment and/or diagnosis of general or urgent health conditions.
 3 Pharmacy An establishment which fills prescriptions and sells or dispenses medicinal prescription or over-the-counter drugs.
 The pharmacy must be a permanent location that is currently in operation.
 2 Public Library An establishment with the primary purpose of providing library resources to the general public and is usually funded from public and/or philanthropic sources.
 Membership and the use of the library facilities are accessible without fees.
 The library must be a permanent location that is currently in operation.
 2 Public Park A public playground, public greenspace area, and other public areas, created, established, designated, maintained, provided, or set aside by a City, State, or Federal institution, for the purposes of public rest, play, recreation, enjoyment or assembly, with all buildings, facilities and structures located thereon or therein.
 The public park must be a permanent location that is currently in operation.
 2